datreant/datreant/docs/Groups.rst

 Reference: Group
 ================
-.. autoclass:: datreant.Group
+.. autoclass:: datreant.core.Group
     :members:
     :inherited-members:

 Reference: Members
 ==================
-The class :class:`datreant.limbs.Members` is the interface used by a Group to manage its members.
-It is not intended to be used on its own, but is shown here to give a detailed view of its methods.
+The class :class:`datreant.core.limbs.MemberBundle` is the interface used by a Group to manage its members.

-.. autoclass:: datreant.limbs.Members
+.. autoclass:: datreant.core.limbs.MemberBundle
     :members:
     :inherited-members: